a11smiles/WellArchitected-OpenHack/docs/outline.md

 The below defines the individual challenges, along with their abstract (goal), any requirements, and their expected outcomes.

 ## Overview
 The **Well-Architected Framework OpenHack** attempts to test the participants' understanding of the Microsoft Well-Architected pillars.
-During the OpenHack, participants will demonstrate and practice a standardized process of delivering a Well-Architected Assessment across all five of its pillars.
+During the OpenHack, participants will demonstrate and practice a standardized process of conducting a Well-Architected assessment across all five of its pillars against a customer's workload.

 The **Well-Architected Framework OpenHack** simulates a real-world scenario of a bank who has attempted to deploy a production workload to Azure.
 Unfortunately, the bank was unaware of the Well-Architected pillars and proven design patterns, therefore, the production workload fails in many areas.